ApChris/Sort-Merge-Join/Welcome file.md

 To begin with, we implemented the multithreading method using a Job Scheduler.
 A Job Scheduler consists of an array of pointers to threads, a job queue.
 Aside of these structures, it also has a semaphore, which makes threads to wait() and then Assing_Job post(), when a job has been pushed to the queue.
 In this way, threads don't wait, as of busy waiting, to receive a job to complete, but are triggered from Assign_Job, when that's necessary.
 Whenever a thread completes it's job, the function Complete_Job is called, which lowers jobs_left by 1 and checks if jobs_left is 0.
 If that's true, it signals the condition variable, that Barrier waits.

 We've implemented a JobQuery, which executes every query in a multithreading manner.
+Each thread is responsible of executing the whole query.
+Queries are pushed in the queue and threads receive jobs from that queue to complete.

+We've also implemented a JobHist and a JobPsum, which, respectively, executes in a multithreading manner, whatever

 <h2 id="part-two">Part Two</h2>